adno/tubelex/README.md

   - 1686 duplicates to remove
   - 72646 unique files

 # Usage

 Note that the output of the script is already included in the repository.
 But you can reproduce it by following the steps below.
+Results will vary based on the YouTube videos/subtitles still available for download.

-Install the Git submodule for JTubeSpeech:
+1. Install the Git submodule for JTubeSpeech:

-    git submodule init && git submodule update
+    ```git submodule init && git submodule update```

+2. Install requirements for both tubelex (see [requirements.txt](requirements.txt)) and JTubeSpeech.

-Optionally, modify its download script to download only subtitles without video.
+3. Optionally, modify JTubeSpeech's download script to download only subtitles without video, and/or adjust the delay between individual downloads.
 (TODO fork and publish.)

-Download the current Wikipedia dumps:
+4. Download manual subtitles using the download script:

-    wget -np -r --accept-regex 'https://dumps.wikimedia.org/enwiki/20150602/enwiki-20150602-pages-articles[0-9].*' https://dumps.wikimedia.org/enwiki/20150602/
+    ```cd jtubespeech; python scripts/download_video.py ja data/ja/202103.csv; cd ..```

-Clean, remove duplicates and compute frequencies saving output with LZMA compression:
+5. Clean, remove duplicates and compute frequencies saving output with LZMA compression in the current directory:

+    ```python tubelex.py -x```

+6. Alternatively consult the help and process the files as you see fit:

-	tubelex.py -x
+    ```python tubelex.py --help```

-Optionally remove the language model and intermediate files:
+7. Optionally remove the language identification model, intermediate files and the downloaded subtitles to save disk space:

-	rm *.ftz *.zip

-# To do
+    ```rm *.ftz *.zip; rm -r jtubespeech/video```

-# Ideas for future
+# Results

-Currently we are not using Channel IDs.